8 Unit : 8: Implementing UDL

 Example 1

+A math assessment that includes word problems to assess students’ understanding of math concepts.
 In this case, the ability to read fluently is construct irrelevant.
 Even though it is an important skill, it is not part of the construct being measured.
-Learners who have difficulty with reading may miss certain items even though they may have a good grasp of the underlying math concepts.
+Learners who have difficulty with reading may miss certain items even though they may have a good grasp of the underlying math concepts. |

 Example 2

+An essay exam in a Biology class that is both timed and closed book.
 In this case, construct-irrelevant factors include motor coordination (handwriting or typing skills), short-term and working memory, organization and time management, attention, and the ability to work under pressure.
-The addition, measurement of these many factors can prevent gaining an accurate picture of a student’s Biology content knowledge.
+The addition, measurement of these many factors can prevent gaining an accurate picture of a student’s Biology content knowledge. |

 Minimizing construct-irrelevant factors does not lessen the rigor of an assessment but instead gives a more accurate picture of what learners are actually learning in terms of the knowledge, skills, and abilities identified in the course goals.